Tracking for Android SDK

 The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to the Bloomreach Engagement app.
 These data are kept locally if the device has no network, or if you configured SDK to upload them less frequently.

-You may face the use case where the customer gets removed from the Bloomreach Enagagement platform and subsequently you want to remove them from local storage too.
+You may face a use case where the customer gets removed from the Bloomreach Engagement platform, and you want to remove them from local storage too.

-Please do not initialize the SDK in this case as, depending on your configuration, the SDK may upload the stored tracked events.
-This may lead to customer's profile being recreated in Bloomreach Enagagement.
-This is because stored events may have been tracked for this customer and uploading them will result in the recreation of the customer profile based on the assigned customer IDs.
+Do not initialize the SDK in this case.
+Depending on your configuration, the SDK may upload the stored tracked events during initialization.
+This may lead to the customer's profile being recreated in Bloomreach Engagement, because stored events were tracked for that customer and uploading them will result in the recreation of the customer profile based on the assigned customer IDs.

-To prevent this from happening, invoke stopIntegration() immediately without initializing the SDK:
+To prevent this from happening, call clearLocalCustomerData() without initializing the SDK:

 Stop the already running SDK